-Name of Committee and Members Key Functions of the Committee Number of Meetings Held in 2014 George L. Sing, Chairman Charles A. Baker Arthur F. Ryan Select the independent registered public accounting firm, review and approve its engagement letter, and monitor its independence and performance.
-Review the overall scope and plans for the annual audit by the independent registered public accounting firm.
+Name of Committee and Members Key Functions of the Committee Number of Meetings Held in 2014 AUDIT George L. Sing, Chairman Charles A. Baker Arthur F. Ryan Select the independent registered public accounting firm, review and approve its engagement letter, and monitor its independence and performance.
+10 Review the overall scope and plans for the annual audit by the independent registered public accounting firm.
 Approve performance of non-audit services by the independent registered public accounting firm and evaluate the performance and independence of the independent registered public accounting firm.
 Review and approve the Company's periodic financial statements and the results of the year-end audit.
 Review and discuss the adequacy and effectiveness of the Company's accounting and internal control policies and procedures.
 Evaluate the internal audit process for establishing the annual audit plan; review and approve the appointment and replacement of the Company's Chief Audit Executive, if applicable, and any outside entities providing internal audit services and evaluate their performance on an annual basis.
 Review the independent registered public accounting firm's recommendations concerning the Company's financial practices and procedures.
 Establish procedures for the receipt, retention, and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters and for the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters.
 Review and approve any related person transaction.
 Prepare an annual report of the Audit Committee for inclusion in the proxy statement and annually evaluate the Audit Committee Charter.
 Oversee the Company's risk management program.
 Discuss with management the Company's major financial risk exposures and the steps management has taken to monitor and control such exposures.
-10

-Name of Committee and Members Key Functions of the Committee Number of Meetings Held in 2014 COMPENSATION Marc Tessier-Lavigne, Ph.D., Chairman Charles A. Baker Joseph L. Goldstein, M.D.
-Robert A. Ingram (starting April 4, 2014) Christine A. Poon George L. Sing Evaluate the performance of the Chief Executive Officer and other executive officers of the Company.
-Approve the total compensation budget for all Company employees.
-Oversee the Company's compensation and benefit philosophy and programs generally.
+Name of Committee and Members Key Functions of the Committee Number o Meeting Held in 2014 COMPENSATION Marc Tessier-Lavigne, Ph.D., Chairman Charles A. Baker Evaluate the performance of the Chief Executive Officer and other executive officers of the Company.
+10 Joseph L. Goldstein, M.D.
+Robert A. Ingram (starting April 4, 2014) Christine A. Poon Approve the total compensation budget for all Company employees.
+George L. Sing Oversee the Company's compensation and benefit philosophy and programs generally.
 Review and approve annually the corporate goals and objectives applicable to the compensation of the Chief Executive Officer and the goals and objectives of the Company's executive compensation programs.
 Prepare an annual report of the Compensation Committee for inclusion in the proxy statement.
 Review and approve the Compensation Discussion and Analysis to be included in the Company's proxy statement.
-10 CORPORATE GOVERNANCE AND COMPLIANCE Alfred G. Gilman, M.D., Ph.D., Chairman Michael S. Brown, M.D.
-Christine A. Poon Arthur F. Ryan Identify qualified individuals to become members of the board and recommend such candidates to the board.
-Assess the functioning of the board and its committees and make recommendations to the board concerning the appropriate size, function, and needs of the board.
+CORPORATE GOVERNANCE AND COMPLIANCE Alfred G. Gilman, M.D., Ph.D., Chairman Michael S. Brown, M.D.
+Christine A. Poon Identify qualified individuals to become members of the board and recommend such candidates to the board.
+Arthur F. Ryan Assess the functioning of the board and its committees and make recommendations to the board concerning the appropriate size, function, and needs of the board.
 Make recommendations to the board regarding non-employee director compensation.
 Make recommendations to the board regarding corporate governance matters and practices.
 Oversee all aspects of the Company's comprehensive compliance program other than financial compliance.
-5 TECHNOLOGY Michael S. Brown, M.D., Chairman Alfred G. Gilman, M.D., Ph.D.
+TECHNOLOGY Michael S. Brown, M.D., Chairman Alfred G. Gilman, M.D., Ph.D.
 Joseph L. Goldstein, M.D.
 Eric M. Shooter, Ph.D. (through April 4, 2014) Marc Tessier-Lavigne, Ph.D.
 P. Roy Vagelos, M.D.
 Leonard S. Schleifer, M.D., Ph.D.
+George D. Yancopoulos, M.D., Ph.D.
 Review and evaluate the Company's research and clinical development programs, plans, and policies.
-2